riscv/sail-riscv/README.md

 The C model needs an ELF-version of the BBL (Berkeley-Boot-Loader) that contains the Linux kernel as an embedded payload.
 It also needs a DTB (device-tree blob) file describing the platform (say in the file `spike.dtb`).
-Once those are available, the model should be run
+Once those are available (see below for suggestions), the model should be run as:
-as:

 ```
 $ ./riscv_sim -t console.log -b spike.dtb bbl > execution-trace.log 2>&1 &